-Our graduating students have been accepted at top public high schools like Brooklyn Technical High School, Townsend Harris High School, and private schools like The Mary Louis Academy and Archbishop Molloy High School.
+Our graduating students have been accepted at top public high schools like Brooklyn Technical High School, Bronx Science, Townsend Harris High School, and private schools like The Mary Louis Academy and Archbishop Molloy High School.

 In giving our children the scholastic foundation, our staff, under God’s direction and commission, is committed to preparing our children in accordance with Proverbs 22:6 which says.
 “Train up a child in the way he should go, and when he is old, he will not depart from it.”

 Word Christian Academy is committed to providing a Christ-centered educational environment.
 Every student is nurtured to produce academic excellence and spiritual growth.

 To lead students to confess Jesus Christ as Savior and Lord and to actively pursue God’s will for his or her life.